angel-fontalvo/Tensorflow-Custom-Object-Detection/README.md

     a.
 Convert image .xml data into .csv by running the following script:

-        xml_to_csv.py
+        python xml_to_csv.py

     b.
-Once you have converted the files from .xml to .csv, then create the TFRecord from the .csv file.
-Use the python script named generate_tfrecord.py.
-There are a few modifications that must be made: Modify the **row_label** value to be  equals to whatever label you gave the images on step 1.
+Once you have converted the files from .xml to .csv, then from the tensorflow/models/research directory, run the following command to install the **object_detection** api:

+        python setup.py install

     c.
-Once you are ready to generate the TF record, run the following:
+Once the object_detection API has  been installed, then we're ready to generate the TF records.
+We'll be using the script named **generate_tfrecord.py**.
+Note:There are a few modifications that must be made: Modify the **row_label** value to be  equals to whatever label you gave the images on step 1.
+Once you are ready, run the following:

         python generate_tfrecord.py --csv_input=data/train_labels.csv  --output_path=data/train.record